adamrachmanlearn/recipes/README.md

 # odin-recipes
-This project is for practicing my current understanding of HTML.
+This project is for practicing my current understanding of HTML, CSS, and JavaScript.